mikeoleary/mikeoleary.github.io/docs/_posts/2023-10-30-azure-load-balancer-5-tuple.md

 ### Sites to remember when explaining Azure LB

 #### 1. Floating IP ####
 In this mode, the LB does **not** perform Destination NAT as the traffic arrives at the VM.
 However, you **must** use the primary ipconfig (in F5 parlance, the self IP) as the backend pool member in the Azure LB.
-I never knew where this was documented before now, [but it's here](https://community.f5.com/t5/technical-articles/big-ip-integration-with-azure-gateway-load-balancer/ta-p/291102).
+I never knew where this was documented before now, [but it's here](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-floating-ip#limitations).

+> You can't use Floating IP on secondary IP configurations for Load Balancing scenarios.

+For this reason, if you want to use Floating IP and put F5 devices in Active/Standby in the backend pool, I suggest a workaround that I will blog about some other time, but you'll need to make sure the standby device is DOWN in Azure LB.
+The AS3 template I use is here: [https://github.com/mikeoleary/azure-aks-kic-cis/blob/master/infra/bigip/baseline-as3.json](https://github.com/mikeoleary/azure-aks-kic-cis/blob/master/infra/bigip/baseline-as3.json)

 #### 2. Achieving flow symmetry without SNAT'ing between client and server
 After what feels like months, I have finally I have found [this Microsoft article](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/firewalls/) that shows flow symmetry can be achieved in the following scenario: